Arup-Chauhan/Information-Retrieval-System/README.md

-# Web-based Information Retrieval System for Sneakers
+# Web-based Information Retrieval System

 ### Overview
-The system is designed using modern Python-based technologies to crawl, parse, index, and retrieve sneaker data.
-It aims to provide a user-friendly interface for sneaker enthusiasts and researchers.
+The system is designed using modern Python-based technologies to crawl, parse, index, and retrieve data.
+With customizable data topic, the project aims to provide a user-friendly interface for enthusiasts and researchers.

 ### Design
 Our system integrates multiple components that work in conjunction to provide efficient data retrieval.
 These components include a web crawler, HTML to JSON parser, text indexer, and a query processor